KadeMorton/Xenshana/README.md

 #### The Decentralisation Zone at Mozfest

 ##### Entering the Decentralisation Zone
 You will be given the ability to join one of the four Xenshanan syndicates.
 You will receive a card (while stocks last) from your syndicate, and you can have your face painted with the syndicate markings (while paint lasts).

-Your card can be stamped by completing milestones in the decentralisation zone (while ink lasts).
+##### Your quest while in the Zone - Kutema Li
+To become a complete member of your syndicate, you must undergo Kutema Li.
+Attend multiple decentralisation sessions.
+Then, think about the questions on your card.
+When you are ready, seek out your syndicate representative and discuss with them your answers to the questions.
+By adding your wisdom to that of the collective, you will have become a full syndicate member.

 ##### The Musangano
 A place for meetings in between sessions, the Musangano will have chairs, a table and it's planned to have paper and crayons for colour in and drawing.

-##### Milestones
-Coming Soon.

 ##### Dzivaguru
 [The great Rainbow Serpent of Xenshana](https://github.com/KadeMorton/Xenshana/blob/master/world_building_document.md#myths-and-legends) will make an apperaance in the Zone.
 Logistics are still being worked out.

-##### The Commons Tree
-Coming Soon.

 ### Using the world building document